kumaarakg/t21-dds-mini-project/README.md

 Then the next hurdle was how to implement this using one number pad, with a little help from the ever-helpful lab assistants of NITK, we were able to cross this hurdle too.
-Here are some key features of our project1.
-Decimal-to-Binary Conversion: The heart of our Digital Combination Lock lies in its use of encoders, which expertly convert decimal inputs into binary.
+Here are some key features of our project-
+1. Decimal-to-Binary Conversion: The heart of our Digital Combination Lock lies in its use of encoders, which expertly convert decimal inputs into binary.
 This transformation is a critical aspect of its operation, ensuring secure and precise communication between the user and the system.